Angels and Tomboys: Girlhood in 19th-Century American Art

 Includes Exhibition Checklist and Index

-Essays by Holly Pyne Connor, Barbara Dayer Gallati, Sarah Burns, and Lauren Lessing consider the historical, social, and literary contexts of the artworks, drawing on sources as varied as etiquette books, poems, censuses, and the histories of medicine and economics.
-With more than 130 illustrations—including paintings, sculptures, prints, and photographs—this publication is an illuminating exploration of what it meant to be young, female, and American in the nineteenth century.
+With essays that explore the artworks’ historical, social, and literary contexts, and more than 130 illustrations—including paintings, sculptures, prints, and photographs—this book is an illuminating view of what it meant to be young, female, and American in the 19th century.